maxhoesel-ansible/ansible-collection-smallstep/roles/step_ca/README.md

 - Default: Not set.
     - If unset and `_root/key_file` is also unset, a new certificate will be generated
     - If unset and `_root/key_file` is set, the files are treated as `remote` to preserve backwards-compatibility to previous collection versions.
-      This behavior may be removed in a future release.
+      This behavior may be removed in a future release

 ##### `step_ca_existing_<root/key>_file`
 - The path of an existing PEM file to be used as the root certificate/key